Stanargy/real-time-web-1819/MyProjectVanafWeek2/README.md

 - [ ] Get All Known Data: From database
 - [ ] Get New Data From API, update db
 - [ ]

 #### _________________________________________________
-[ ] Add New server side async js Function that repeats itself every 2 seconds:
+[X] Add New server side async js Function that repeats itself every 2 seconds:
-- [ ] Add API data request to api.js
+- [X] Add API data request to api.js
-- [ ] Configure data if needed
+- [X] Configure data if needed
-- [ ] Compare latest 5 objects of old data (in db collection) to new data (from api request) if data is new, create new broadcast message.
-- [ ] add message to collection - broadcast update
+- [X] Send a message with the new data to the client

 #### _________________________________________________